 Vedic philosophy’s influence transcends religious boundaries, deeply impacting Indian culture across art, music, literature, and ethics.
 Many festivals throughout India are rooted in Vedic traditions, emphasizing community, gratitude, and reverence for nature.
 One personally significant event for me was the 2018 Maha Shivratri at Sadhguru’s Isha Yoga Centre in Coimbatore, where 200,000 people gathered.
-We danced all night, and that week, I experienced a rare moment by getting engaged under the gaze of Adiyogi—a unique event for a Westerner.
+We danced all night, and that week, I experienced a rare moment when I got engaged under the gaze of Adiyogi (pictured at the top of the page) — a unique event for a Westerner.
 We also meditated in the Dhyanalinga, a profound meditative space that transcends specific beliefs or rituals.
 This powerful energy form allowed us to experience life more fully, astonishing us with improved clarity, as we could read the small labels on the hotel shampoo bottles, something we hadn’t been able to do before.
 This was just one of many celebrations I attended across India, where the festivities highlight life’s abundance and interconnectedness, serving as reminders of our shared human journey (Her Existential Odyssey, 2025).

 It's the journey not the destination